 Happy Valentine’s Day!
 I hope that you all have fun plans to celebrate the occasion – Whether with your significant other or with girlfriends.
 We will be headed out to a local restaurant here in Portland to celebrate with bubbles, oysters, and a 4-course seafood feast.
 I don’t know what it is about seafood, but it just hits me as the best way to celebrate special occasions.
 Well… That and bubbles…

 If you’re staying in this Valentine’s Day, may I suggest cooking up this special dish?
 I prepared it a couple weeks ago for a wine company that I’m doing some freelance work for.
-Creamy risotto is livened up with a bit of fresh lemon and lively tarragon – Setting the “bed” for these perfectly seared scallops – You’re guaranteed to win hearts with this dish…
+Creamy risotto is livened up with a bit of fresh lemon and lively tarragon, setting the “bed” for these perfectly seared scallops.

-This is also a perfect dish to cook as a couple as one of you can be working on the risotto, while the other can be setting the table, popping the bubbles, and searing the scallops at the last minute.
-Just add red roses and candlelight… It might even be a good idea to check if your local market carries fresh-shucked oysters – They’d be the perfect way to start things off.
+This scallop risotto is also a perfect dish to cook as a couple as one of you can be working on the risotto, while the other can be setting the table, popping the bubbles, and searing the scallops at the last minute.
+Just add red roses and candlelight… It might even be a good idea to check if your local market carries fresh-shucked oysters.
+They’d be the perfect way to start things off.

 Do you tend to stay in or go out for Valentine’s Day?
 I’d love to hear how you like to celebrate in the comments below!